Histograms for Systematics

 tip There is an optimal approach to handling systematic variations in ntuples that results in files that are 1-2 orders of magnitude smaller than the common approach.
 This makes use of the TreeMaker, AsgxAODNTupleMaker and TreeFiller algorithms.
 However, this approach is beyond the scope of this tutorial.
 An example implementation can be found here.

 Instead of dealing with ntuple bookkeeping, this tutorial will show you how to produce systematic variations of histograms.
+In this section we’re just going to look at some kinematics before systematics are applied; we’ll apply the systematics and look at the variations in the next section.

-Plot Sum Of Muon Pt
+Plot Sum Of Muon PT

 As mentioned earlier, the CP algorithms put their outputs in the event store, and those outputs can then be accessed as if they come directly from the input file.
 To begin with, we won’t deal with systematics just yet.